 Account number: 302550

 B. Deposits and pre-paid fees: Our student course deposit amounts are limited to $1,500, and we do not collect more than $1,500 per learner in prepaid fees. (‘Prepaid fees’ means fees collected before the relevant services are provided.
 ‘Relevant services’ include courses where all online or distance learning content is provided at the enrolment instance.)
-For learning programs with a fee in excess of $1,500, the initial $1,500 is payable at enrolment and the final payment shall be made after 60 days.
+For learning programs or services with a fee in excess of $1,500, the initial $1,500 is payable at enrolment and the final payment shall be made after 60 days.
 For example: if you enrol in a TAE40116 course for $2,890, your payments are $1,500 at enrolment and a $1,390 final balance payment after 60 days.
 If you pay the initial fee using your credit card, this same card will be automatically debited with the final payment when due.
 We will not issue you your testamur until the final balance payment has been received.
 If you fail to remit the balance payment on the due date:

 C. GST: The Goods and Services Tax (GST) is exempt from most of our products and services under Australian Taxation Office rulings (including Goods and Services Tax Rulings GSTR 2000/27 and GSTR 2003/1).